SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 | Labels       | \<none>         |
 | Annotations  | \<none>         |

+We've left the `redis-config` key in the `example-redis-config` ConfigMap blank:
 ### Data
 | Key          | Value           |
 |--------------|-----------------|
 | redis-config | (empty)         |

+---

 > **Note:** Ensure that the `redis.conf` file path and volume mounts in the Redis Pod manifest align with your configuration.
 Any discrepancies may prevent Redis from loading the expected configuration.
 Double-check the `example-redis-config.yaml` file and reapply it if needed.

-## Step 4: Access the Redis CLI in the Pod
+## Step 5: Access the Redis CLI in the Pod
 In this step, we will access the Redis CLI within the Pod to verify that the configuration values are set to their defaults before applying our custom settings.

 1. To verify the current Redis configuration, access the Redis CLI by running the following command: